 The GPIO pins used for ATX control must not be configured as user GPIO, and must be configured to their default drive mode in order for the ATX functions to work correctly.
 These settings are factory default, but may be changed by the user.
 Please see command 34 (0x22): Set or Set and Configure GPIO Pins (Pg.
-55).
+58).

 Rebooting the CFA633 may be useful when testing the boot configuration.
-It may also be useful to re-enumerate the devices on the 1-Wire bus.
+It may also be useful to re-enumerate the devices (WR-DOW-Y17 temperature sensors) on the One-Wire bus.
 To reboot the CFA633, send the following packet: